kj/goose/readme.md

 Goose Software Suite
 =======================

-Goose is a planned badminton software suite for tournament draws/results/entries etc. As I am frequently frustrated by "Tournament Planner", and would like to create a free, simple, logical web based interface.
+Goose is a planned badminton software suite for tournament draws/results/entries etc. As I am frequently frustrated by "Tournament Planner", and would like to create a free, simple, logical web-based interface.

 Requires Gems